N04A/pa-pagination/README.md

 ![Bootstrap](https://img.shields.io/badge/Bootstrap-^4.0.0-blue.svg)
 ![Angular](https://img.shields.io/badge/Angular-^1.5.8-blue.svg)

-* Pagination using Javascript, Angular, HTML for Page Designer.
+Pagination using Javascript, Angular, HTML for **Page Designer**.

+Function allow developers to add pagination to data.
+They are designed to be simple to use, create and compose.
+The next version of **PA-Pagination** will also feature enhanced capabilities and improved.

 ## Supported Platforms

 - Browser
+- Android
 - iOS
-- Android

 ## Requirements